mahavedalla/mahavedalla/docs/questions/nibbana/whether-nibbana-is-the-same-as-the-deathless-amata.md

-# Whether Nibbāna is the same as the deathless (amata)?
+Question: Whether Nibbāna is the same as the deathless (amata)?
 Answer in Brief: -
  Category: Nibbāna
 Sutta References: AN 9.36